macward/service-injector/README.md

 ## Features

-- **Simple API**: Easy to use and understand, with a minimal learning curve.
-- **Swift Property Wrappers**: Utilizes Swift's property wrapper feature to inject dependencies cleanly.
+- **Simple API** – Minimal learning curve for registering and resolving services.
+- **Thread‑Safe Registry** – All operations are synchronized, so services can be accessed from any queue.
+- **Swift Property Wrappers** – `@Inject` and `@AsyncInject` provide clean syntax for retrieving services.
+- **Service Lifecycle Management** – Choose between `.singleton` or `.runtime` lifecycles when registering.
+- **Identifier‑Based Registration** – Register multiple implementations of the same protocol using identifiers.
-- **Service Lifecycle Management**: Register, override, and unregister services dynamically.
+- **Service Override and Unregister** – Replace or remove services at runtime; useful for testing.
-- **Caching Mechanism**: Improves performance by caching instances of your services.
-- **Type Safety**: Leverages Swift's type system to ensure that services are correctly resolved.
+- **Caching Mechanism** – Singleton services are cached for fast retrieval.
+- **Type Safety** – The compiler ensures the correct type is returned for each request.

 ## Installation